Last updated: April 2026 |

 State law is only part of the picture.
 Employers and schools can set stricter internal rules and enforce them through discipline, suspension, or termination.

-14. Common Age Requirements
+14. Age Requirements by Keychain Type

-- Pepper spray: Often 18+ for purchase or possession; a few places require 21+.
+- Pepper spray: 18+ in most states.
+A few require 21+.

 15. Buying Self-Defense Keychains Legally